alexharri/website/posts/encoding-declension.md

 The opposite happens as the input data becomes more regular.
 Subtrees will be more frequently compressed, leading to shorter suffix matches being required for values to be returned.
 Shorter matches leads to more lookups returning values.
 In the extreme, a fully compressed trie will _always_ return the same value for all lookup keys.

-If a dataset is either extremely regular or irregular, a compressed trie is not a good fit.

 ### Comprehensiveness

 Subtrees are only ever incorrectly compressed if the original trie lacks a counterexample to the regularity that led to compression.
 If a counterexample had been present, it would have prevented compression and created an exception to the rule.

 If we pick, say, 450 Icelandic names at random, we will capture many of the rules of Icelandic name declension, and some counterexamples to them.
 Still, 450 names is only 10% of approved Icelandic names, so we can expect loads of declension rules _not_ to be covered by that sample.

 But with 3,700 samples, like in our case, we have over 80% coverage.
 With data that comprehensive, the compressed trie captures the rules, and exceptions to those rules, incredibly well.
-The compressed trie is a great fit for Icelandic name declension _because_ the data we have on Icelandic name declension is both fairly regular and very comprehensive.

 ## Merging sibling leaves with common suffixes